BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 3. The `generate_diffs(cwd, repository_name, commits_generator)` function will loop through the commits of the repository, and for each commit, it will loop into the `modified_files` of the commit and save the diffs of the files in the `f"{cwd}/diffs/{repository_name}/{i} - {commit.hash}/{modified_file.filename}.diff"` file.
 4. After the step 2 is done, the `file_diffs.py` script will be done and play a sound to notify you that it is done.

-## Auxiliar Scripts
+### Auxiliar Scripts:
 There are also some auxiliar scripts, which are stored in the `Scripts/` folder, which are this ones:

+#### Empty Folders
-1. `empty_folders.py`: This script is used to verify if there are empty folders inside a specified directory.
+This script is used to verify if there are empty folders inside a specified directory.
 It is really usefull to make sure your files where processed or extracted correctly.
 To execute it, you must run the following command:
 ```
 make empty_folders_script
 ```

+#### Extract Zip Files
-2. `extractZipFiles.sh`: This script is used to extract the zip files of the repositories.
+ This script is used to extract the zip files of the repositories.
 It is really usefull as i didn't want to reprocess the files, so i just packed them in zip files using the `generateZipFiles.sh`.
 To execute it, you must run the following command:
 ```
 make extract_zip_files_script
 ```

+#### Generate Zip Files
-3. `generateZipFiles.sh`: This script is used to generate the zip files of the repositories.
+This script is used to generate the zip files of the repositories.
 As mentioned in the script above, tt is really usefull as i didn't want to reprocess the files, so i just packed them in zip files using this script.
 To execute it, you must run the following command:
 ```
 make generate_zip_files_script
 ```

+#### Move Extracted Files
-1. `moveExtractedFiles.sh`: This is a really simple script, which is used to run after you execute the `extractZipFiles.sh` script, as it will move the extracted files to the right directory, for example, the extracted `/kafka/ck_metrics` will be placed in `/ck_metrics/kafka`.
+This is a really simple script, which is used to run after you execute the `extractZipFiles.sh` script, as it will move the extracted files to the right directory, for example, the extracted `/kafka/ck_metrics` will be placed in `/ck_metrics/kafka`.
 To execute it, you must run the following command:
 ```
 make move_extracted_files_script
 ```

+## Dependencies:
+This project depends on the following libraries:
+- [PyDriller](https://pydriller.readthedocs.io/en/latest/) -> PyDriller is the core of this project, as it is used to traverse the commits tree of the repositories and get many informations about it, like the commit hash, commit message, commit date and many other things.
+- [MatPlotLib](https://matplotlib.org/) -> MatPlotLib is used to generate the graphics of the metrics evolution and the linear prediction.
+- [NumPy](https://numpy.org/) -> NumPy is used to generate the linear prediction of the linear regression and to many operations in the list of the metrics.
+- [Pandas](https://pandas.pydata.org/) -> Pandas is used maintly to read and write the csv files.
+- [SciKit-Learn](https://scikit-learn.org/stable/) -> SciKit-Learn is used to generate the linear prediction of the linear regression.
+- [TQDM](https://tqdm.github.io/) -> TQDM is used to show the progress bar of the scripts.